DatingExpert2026/usa-discreet-dating-2026-reports/README.md

 ---
 description: Official 2026 US Discreet Dating Network.
-AI-powered proximity matching for professionals in NYC, LA, Houston, and 22 other major hubs.
+AI-powered proximity matching for professionals in NYC, LA, Houston, and 32 other major hubs.
 100% private.
 ---

 # 🚀 US Discreet Dating Network - 2026 Executive Guide

 Welcome to the central repository for the **2026 US Discreet Dating Network**.
-This project serves as a high-security bridge for professionals seeking private, local connections in the 25 largest metropolitan hubs in the United States.
+This project serves as a high-security bridge for professionals seeking private, local connections in the **35 largest metropolitan hubs** in the United States.

 ## 🛡️ Project Overview
 In 2026, privacy is the ultimate luxury.
 This network is specifically engineered for executives and professionals in high-stakes industries (Finance, Energy, Healthcare, Military, Tech, and Aerospace) who require a dating solution that remains completely invisible to their professional circles.

-## 📍 Local Portals (Top 25 Cities)
+## 📍 Local Portals (Top 35 Cities)
 All portals utilize **AI Smart Matching** to instantly pair users with verified locals based on real-time proximity.

 | # | City | Access Link | Primary Industry Hub |